Argentina–Brazil football rivalry: 1982 FIFA World Cup

 For the tournament's second group stage, Brazil and Argentina were grouped together (along with Italy) in Group C, which was dubbed the "group of death".
 In the opener, Italy prevailed 2–1 over Argentina, who then needed a win over Brazil on the second day.
 However, the Brazilians' attacking game, characterised by nimble one-touch passing on-the-run, ultimately managed to outmatch the Argentine team, in a final score of 3–1.
 Frustrated with the outcome, Diego Maradona kicked Brazilian player Batista, for which he received a straight red card.
 Brazil would go on to lose their next game to Italy and thus exited the World Cup along with Argentina.

 1990 FIFA World Cup and the "holy water" scandal

-The teams met in the 16th round of the 1990 FIFA World Cup.
+The teams met in the last 16 round of the 1990 FIFA World Cup.
 Argentina defeated Brazil 1–0 with a goal from Claudio Caniggia, after a pass from Diego Maradona.
 However, the match would come to a controversial ending, with Brazilian player Branco accusing the Argentine training staff of giving him a bottle of water laced with tranquilisers while they were tending to an injured player.
 Years later, Maradona stated on an Argentine television show that Branco had been given "holy water".
 Both the Argentine Football Association and the team's coach at the time, Carlos Bilardo, denied that the "holy water" incident ever took place, though Bilardo had previously said of Branco's allegation: "I'm not saying it didn't happen."